Reconstructing Objects along Hand Interaction Timelines in Egocentric Video: Limitations and Future Direction

 Whilst results in-the-wild are very promising, our pipeline relies on hand pose estimation as a first stage.
 Despite the robustness incorporated by the multiple-view joint optimisation, our method fails when the predicted hand poses are incorrect (see main paper Figure 8).
 Our method also struggles with extreme occlusions and ambiguity from limited views.

 Another limitation of our approach is its reliance on the knowledge of the category's CAD model.
 We show in~\cref{sec:cad_agnostic_in_the_wild} that current CAD-agnostic methods~\cite{fan2024hold, ye2023ghop, ye2023vhoi} struggle in-the-wild.
 CAD-agnostic reconstruction and generalisation to unknown objects is the ultimate goal, however current approaches do not provide sufficiently representative shapes for hand-object reconstruction where accurate object vertices are required for predicting contact.

-Removing the limitation of CAD model knowledge is a clear future direction.
+In addition, we note that the recently published SAM-3D model~\cite{chen2025sam} could be used to obtain candidate CAD models, examples shown in Figure~\ref{fig:sam3d_demo}.
+While SAM3D is not integrated into the proposed pipeline, this is a plausible direction to address the known-CAD limitation.

+Finally, we note that our definition of stable grasp is geometry-based.
+Exploring force closure and physical stability is left for future works.